Creative Infusions |Inspiration for Flavorful, Homemade Holiday Gifts

 Stock up on supplies

 To start, you’ll need some basic supplies that you can probably already find in your home.
-Collect large, wide-mouth containers, such as Mason jars with plastic or other airtight lids, or upcycle some empty glass containers from your pantry, like large pickle or spaghetti sauce jars.
+Collect large, wide-mouth containers, such as Mason jars with Plastic Materials or other airtight lids, or upcycle some empty glass containers from your pantry, like large pickle or spaghetti sauce jars.
 Prep them just before use by washing them in your dishwasher on a sanitize setting.

 You will eventually need to strain your finished product, which you can do with coffee filters or cheesecloth, and a kitchen funnel or fine-mesh colander.